Deer Management Program

 Natural Area Visitors

 Plantations is accepting responsible sportsmen into our sanctioned hunting program in order to reduce deer populations.
 This is not only an opportunity to help preserve the integrity of these unique habitats, it is a privilege that is earned and maintained.
-This year, nineteen natural areas encompassing nearly 1900 acres will be open for deer hunting opportunities.
+This year, all Cornell deer management programs have been combined, and now encompass over 10,000 acres open for deer hunting opportunities.

 Deer Management Focus Area

-Hunters that wish to participate in the Deer Management Focus Area Program (DMFA) on Cornell Plantations Deer Management Program properties within the DMFA zone must also posess a Cornell Plantations Deer Management Program PERMIT.
-Note that a DEC issued DMFA Permit is NOT a Cornell Plantations issued PERMIT.
-Hunters without a Plantations issued permit will be prosecuted.
+Hunters that wish to participate in the Deer Management Focus Area Program (DMFA) on Cornell Deer Management Program properties within the DMFA zone must also posess a Cornell Deer Management Program PERMIT.
+Note that a DEC issued DMFA Permit is NOT a Cornell issued PERMIT.
+Hunters without a Cornell issued permit will be prosecuted.
 For more information on the DMFA program, see the News and Updates section below.

 - NYS Department of Environmental Conservation Hunting & Trapping 2013 - 2014 Guide, Laws, and Regulations.